 Projects are one of the main ways to organize, manage, and report on work within Wrike.
-Use Projects to manage a group of tasks that are part of a larger goal.
-Projects enable you to track status and due dates separately from your tasks while adding information directly to the Project itself: Project Owner, Start Date, End Dates, Custom Fields, plus any attachments or conversations that the project team will want to access.
+Use projects to manage a group of tasks that are part of a larger goal.
+Projects enable you to track the status and due dates separately from your tasks while adding information directly to the project itself: project owner, start date, end dates, custom fields, plus any attachments or conversations that the project team will want to access.

 Quick details below, but check our page Building Blocks: Tasks, Folders, and Projects for more detailed information on when to use each item.

-- Use Folders to categorize work.
-For example, Folders can be used to group Projects and Tasks by team, by client, by stage of work or however fits your team best.
-Folders can contain Subfolders, Projects, and Tasks.
+- Use folders to categorize work.
+For example, folders can be used to group projects and tasks by team, client, stage of work or however fits your team best.
+Folders can contain subfolders, projects, and tasks.

-- Right click on a Folder from the Folder tree in the left-hand Navigation panel.
+- Right-click a folder in the left-hand Navigation panel.

-You can access and edit a Project’s properties from the Project info.
-Just select a Project from the Project tree 1 and a panel with the Project’s information 2 automatically appears.
+You can access and edit a project’s properties from the project info.
+Just select a project from the folder tree 1 and a panel with the project’s information 2 automatically appears.

-The Owners 1 attribute allows you to clearly indicate the person or people that are responsible for a Project.
-To add a Project owner, click on “+ Add user” 2 next to the “Owners” field.
+The "Owners" 1 attribute allows you to clearly indicate the person or people that are responsible for a project.
+To add a project owner, click on “+” 2 next to the “Owners” field.
 Begin typing the name of the user you want to add and then select their name from the dropdown when it appears 3.
-When you add someone as a Project owner:
+When you add someone as a project owner:

 - They receive an email notification about the change (depending on their email notification settings).

-Use Project statuses 1 to indicate how your project is progressing.
-As your project advances, change its status to one of the available six options 2:
+Use project statuses 1 to indicate how your project is progressing.
+As your project advances, change its status to one of the project’s default statuses 2:

 - Green: the project is on track and will finish on time.